PulsarHRI/pulsarhri.github.io/docs/00-home/00-home.md

 # Home
-Welcome to the Pulsar documentation wiki!
-This wiki contains everything you need to begin working with the Pulsar Actuators or Pulsar Motors.
+Welcome to the PULSAR HRI documentation wiki!
+This wiki contains everything you need to begin working with the PULSAR HRI Actuators or PULSAR HRI Motors.
 Whether you're a researcher, developer, or engineer, this guide will walk you through setting up your environment, installing the packages, and accessing the documentation and examples.

-The Pulsar packages is designed to provide a robust and flexible interface for controlling and monitoring Pulsar hardware.
+The PULSAR HRI packages is designed to provide a robust and flexible interface for controlling and monitoring PULSAR HRI hardware.
 It includes:

 * A Python package for controlling the real hardware
 * A Python package for controlling the digital twin (AUGUR)